5100: Hiring Process and Criteria

 1. Soon after the conclusion of the seven (7) school day period, the appropriate administrator will meet with the appropriate building or program administrator, and review all requests to apply for the open position.
 The building/program administrator will have the responsibility to interview all final applicants who meet the qualifications needed for the position, and may or may not make recommendation for such applicants after review.
 In the event the open position is deemed by the Board to be an administrative or director position, including building principal, the application must advance to the Superintendent’s office for appropriate review, including consultation with the Board.

-1. If an applicant is recommended by the building principal, the recommendation will be submitted in writing to the Superintendent immediately following such determination.
-If such transfer would create a vacancy in another location, notice of that vacancy will be posted as specified above, with the exception that if the same grade level vacancy for the school has already been posted, the above building notice requirement may be waived and the existing applicant pool utilized.
+1. If an applicant is recommended by the administrator/director, the recommendation will be submitted in writing to the Superintendent immediately following such determination.
+If such transfer would create a vacancy in another location, notice of that vacancy will be posted as specified above, with the exception that if the same grade level/subject area vacancy for the school has already been posted, the above building notice requirement may be waived and the existing applicant pool utilized.

-1. The Superintendent may deviate from the processes in the outline above if he or she determines that such deviation is in the best interest of the If the applicant would be employed as a teacher, administrator, school resource officer, or bus driver under a Return to Work program, the District will ensure full compliance with PERSI rules prior to offering the position as described in Policy 5750.
+1. The Superintendent may deviate from the processes in the outline above if they determine that such deviation is in the best interest of the District.
+If the applicant would be employed as a teacher, administrator, school resource officer, or bus driver under a Return to Work program, the District will ensure full compliance with PERSI rules prior to offering the position as described in Policy 5750.

 Screening

-1. The committee will establish the procedures at the building or program level for interviewing the successful applicants and will have thoroughly vetted all applicants prior to committee
+1. The administrator/director in collaboration with the district human resource director will establish the procedures at the building or program level for interviewing the successful applicants

-1. For those applicants who have no prior public school work experience or whose out-of-state former employers will not release documentation requested pursuant to IC § 33-1210, the screening committee or administrator may engage in whatever background checks it deems appropriate, but at a minimum shall verify all prior work experience and educational achievement listed by the applicant as the committee or administrator deems appropriate, preferably by contacting the prior employers and/or educational institutions listed by the applicant, and shall communicate with every person listed as a reference by the applicant.
+1. For those applicants who have no prior public school work experience or whose out-of-state former employers will not release documentation requested pursuant to IC § 33-1210, the district human resource director and administrator may engage in whatever background checks it deems appropriate, but at a minimum shall verify all prior work experience and educational achievement listed by the applicant as the district human resource director or administrator deems appropriate, preferably by contacting the prior employers and/or educational institutions listed by the applicant, and shall communicate with every person listed as a reference by the applicant.

 Acceptance Procedure

-Once the Committee or administrator has selected the final candidate, the name will be provided to the Superintendent who will review the applicant’s credentials with the building/program administrator.
-If the Superintendent does not concur with the committee or administrator’s recommendation, they shall ask the committee for their next choice until a selection the Superintendent concurs with is found
+Once the interview committee, director or administrator has selected the final candidate, the name will be provided to the Superintendent who will review the applicant’s credentials with the district human resource director.
+If the Superintendent does not concur with the administrator, interview committee or director’s recommendation they shall ask the interview committee for their next choice until a selection the Superintendent concurs with is found.

 If the Superintendent concurs with the recommendation, the Superintendent will take the following steps.